juliocarneiro/juliocarneiro/README.md

 📚 &nbsp; Projects: <br/>

-The Rolling Report - Jiu-Jitsu News (https://therollingreport.com) BJJ Hub - Search for academy in your country (https://bjjhub.com.br)
+The Rolling Report - Jiu-Jitsu News (https://therollingreport.com)

+BJJ Hub - Search for jiu-jitsu school in your country (https://bjjhub.com.br)

 "There is no patch for stupidity." - Kevin Mitnick